LearnersGuild/curriculum-app/modules/Installfest/README.md

 `postgresql` should only ever be installed using homebrew; the standalone installer creates conflicts.

-optionally, consider also installing the following applications/packages using "brew cask install" commmand to install into your application folder using the commandline:
+optionally, consider also installing the following applications/packages using "brew cask install" command to install into your application folder using the command line:

 ```
 caffeine